mimnetto/mimnetto.github.io/README.md

 ### Other Notes

 * Since there are over 400 villagers I used split() to only display 100 of them, starting with the cats because they're really cute.
+* I didn't make a mockup because I wasn't sure what I was going to be able to achieve with the API.
 * A lot of my struggles and failed attempts were hard to lookup because they were all solutions for libraries or plugins.
 * I used an [old CSS template](https://github.com/mimnetto/simple-starter-templates) of mine to get started on the css.
+* Fonts from Adobe
 * The only time I asked for help is when I needed to know if something I was trying to do was actually possible.
 I was told this API is bare bones and some things might not work.
 * Please forgive spelling mistakes and typos on this README.
 This is the last thing I'm doing for this project and my brain is very fried.
 OTL